On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Proximal Robust On-Policy Sampling for Policy Gradient Algorithms

-We illustrate both challenges scenario with 1-dimensional continuous actions in Appendix~\ref{app:ros_challenges}.
-To resolve these issues, we propose a new behavior policy update.
-Since the gradient of the \ROS{} loss $\nabla_\vphi \sL = \nabla_\vphi \log\pi_\vphi(\va|\vs)\rvert_{\vphi=\vtheta}$ resembles the policy gradient (Eq.~\ref{eq:pg}) with $A^{\pi_{\vtheta}}(\vs,\va) = -1, \forall (\vs,\va)$, we draw inspiration from \PPO{}~\citep{schulman2017proximal} to address these challenges.
-Rather than using the \ROS{} objective to update $\vphi$, we use a clipped surrogate objective:
+{To address the challenges ROS faces in continuous control,} we propose a new behavior policy update. {To address Challenge 1, first observe that the gradient of the ROS loss $\nabla_\vphi \sL = \nabla_\vphi \log\pi_\vphi(\va|\vs)\rvert_{\vphi=\vtheta}$ is equivalent to the policy gradient (Eq.~\ref{eq:pg}) with $A^{\pi_{\vtheta}}(\vs,\va) = -1, \forall (\vs,\va)$.
+Since the clipped surrogate objective of PPO (Eq.~\ref{eq:ppo_loss}) prevents destructively large updates in on-policy policy gradient learning, we can use a similar clipped objective in place of the ROS objective to prevent destructive behavior policy updates:}